Pexels Credit: Unsplash

 Forget Plastic Trowels

 Always supervise children when using gardening tools but avoid giving them a kiddie gardening set as they’re not worth the hassle.
 You may have to do a little research, but there are proper, workable tools out there that are designed for small fingers.
-Look for ways to adapt things you already own, cut down hoe or spade handles, find them a mini trowel and dig out that little watering can that’s designed for small indoor plants as it’ll be just the right size.
+Look for ways to adapt things you already own, cut down hoe or spade handles, find them a mini trowel and dig out that little watering can that’s designed for small but fabulous indoor plants as it’ll be just the right size.
 Show them how to use the tools safely and correctly but never leave them alone with any gardening tool until you’re sure you know they’ll be safe.

 Give Them A Project